Move to content

 Tuition fee refund & refund-handling costs

-Centria’s goal is to welcome all newly accepted students on campus before the registration deadline (30 September 2025).
+Centria’s goal is to welcome all newly accepted students on campus before the field-specific registration deadline (30 September 2025 or 7 January 2026).
 If a student has followed all of Centria’s guidelines and timelines, as well as the instructions from the Finnish Immigration Service, but has still not received a positive residence permit decision, tuition fees will be refunded under certain conditions listed thoroughly in the conditional offer letter.

 When applying for a tuition fee refund, applicants will be charged 250€ to cover administrative costs.
 This amount will be deducted from the total refund.